 Unaccompanied: Stories of Brave Teenagers Seeking Asylum

-Life at home is so unbearable that these kids will risk their lives and face colossal challenges to escape to the United States and find safety when life at home becomes too unbearable.
+Five teens from four countries risk their lives and face dangerous challenges to escape to the United States and find safety when life at home becomes too unbearable.

 Unaccompanied is the result of years of research including interviews about lived experience and expert knowledge.

 The BORDERx Anthology Project has attracted comic book artists from around the world to examine the issue of migrant detention and immigration policy.
 We are artists and writers united who are willing to stand in the face of oppression and to denounce it in words and pictures.
 We use comix as our medium and we have partnered with several organizations and individuals to put the current policies on record.
 By diving deep into the details, we seek to bring context and depth beyond the headlines.
 The anthology collects funds for the South Texas Human Rights Center who provide water stations, search and rescue as well as forensic recovery for migrants who take the treacherous journey to cross the border in search of a better life.
 We have also partnered with Project Amplify and Asylum Seekers Advocacy Program (ASAP) to bring sworn testimonies from migrants to the page.
 This full color comic anthology features talented artists both established and undiscovered.

 This free comic book was made in collaboration with the The Safe Passage Project, a non profit that provide(s) free lawyers to immigrant and refugee children who are being deported.
 All stories are true and are written as told to me by the lawyers and social workers there.
 It was created to provide some basic explanations for unaccompanied refugee minors and their caregivers around the immigration system and the application process.